-When you move yourself, you’ll pack items, load them into your own vehicle or a rented truck and then unload at the other end.
-This choice might be easier and cheaper if you own or can borrow a truck.
-Moving yourself is more complicated if you don’t have the benefit of free help or you’re moving long distance.
+When you move, you’ll pack items, load them into your own vehicle or a rented truck and then unload at the other end.
+This choice might be easier and cheaper if you own or can borrow a truck and aren’t moving very far.
+Moving is more complicated if you don’t have the benefit of free help or you’re moving long distance.

 Professional moving companies can do everything related to your move, including packing your boxes, moving items from Point A to Point B and unpacking your belongings at your new house.
 This option will likely cost the most but involve the least amount of stress and work for you.
 You can save on costs by packing yourself.

 - They insure your belongings

 - You work on their timeline

 - Less control over how the move goes

 - More costly than moving yourself

 Costs associated with hiring movers

 Using a moving company may not be as expensive as you think, and it’s worth your time to get an estimate for large or long distance moves.
 When you’re considering costs, make sure to factor in these expenses.